-In this guide, you’ll find what you really need to know about cats and their panting behavior.
-You’ll also find out what could be the cause of your cat panting and if it’s something to be worried about.
+Find out what could be the cause of your cat panting and if it’s something to be worried about below.

 For dog owners, seeing their pups pant is completely normal.
 We rarely associate panting with cats since this isn’t a trait commonly shown by felines.

 When you see your cat panting, you might wonder if it’s normal or not.
 It may seem strange, especially for new cat owners.
 But rest assured this is a perfectly normal behavior depending on the circumstances.

 Dogs pant to cool down but cats usually cool down by sweating from the pads of their paws or by licking their fur.

 When your cat pants, it’s usually nothing to worry about, just like your cat can get the hiccups, they can also pant.
 At times, your cat might pant after some serious play or strenuous exercise.

 A cat may also pant during stressful events such as car rides or visits to the veterinarian.
 Their panting should stop once they have had time to settle and calm down.

 Some cats will pant if they are pregnant and close to giving birth as they are in some discomfort.

 While rare, panting in cats is normal if it experiences overheating, anxiety, physical exhaustion, and stress.

 Panting should subside when you’ve returned them to a place they’re familiar with or they no longer feel stressed.